 From twilio-developer-kit

-Build voice call logic using TwiML (Twilio Markup Language).
-Covers the core verbs (Say, Play, Gather, Dial, Record, Conference), generating TwiML with Python and Node.js SDKs, and a complete inbound call IVR example.
-Use this skill to define call behavior for inbound or outbound calls.
+Builds voice call logic using TwiML (Twilio Markup Language) with Python and Node.js SDKs.
+Covers core verbs (Say, Play, Gather, Dial, Record, Conference) and a complete inbound IVR example.

 TwiML is XML that Twilio executes during a call.
 Your server returns a TwiML document in response to a Twilio webhook POST, and Twilio executes it.